-Capitol KOA is located just 20 minutes from downtown Annapolis, home of the United States Naval Academy, 20 minutes from Baltimore's Inner Harbor and 20 minutes from the New Carrollton Metro Station to Washington D.C., our Nation's Capitol.
-Be sure to ask about our Washington D.C. shuttle that leaves directly from the KOA every day, May 1st until September 30th.
+Capitol KOA is located just 20 minutes from downtown Annapolis, home of the United States Naval Academy, 20 minutes from Baltimore's Inner Harbor and 30 minutes from the New Carrollton Metro Station to Washington D.C., our Nation's Capitol.
+Be sure to ask about our Washington D.C. shuttle that leaves directly from the KOA every day, May 1st until September 6th.
 Let Capitol KOA be your home base while re-living our Nation's rich history and visiting all the beautiful attractions this area has to offer.

-Not only do we have discount tickets, but we are the closest KOA to Six Flags Amusement Park.
+We are the closest KOA to Six Flags Amusement Park.
 Six Flags America is the Nation's Capital of thrills featuring more than 100 exciting rides, games, shows and attractions including Hurricane Harbor Water Park.
 New in 2015 is the Park's tenth roller coaster, Bourbon Street Fireball, a looping ride of fun.
 There's excitement for every member of the family.
 For more information call (301) 249-1500, or visit http://www.sixflags.com

-This historic site features Martha and George Washingtons beautifully furnished home, plus estate grounds.
+This historic site features Martha and George Washington's beautifully furnished home, plus estate grounds.
 Mount Vernon is open 365 days of the year and welcomes an average of one million visitors each annually.
 Located 46 miles from the campground this attraction may be reached by car or boat.

 Oriole Park at Camden Yards, often referred to as Camden Yards or Oriole Park, is the home of Major League Baseball's the Baltimore Orioles.
 Spring Training through Fall, this is one of the MLB's most highly praised parks.
 Mass transit available three miles from campground.